jake-owen-p/jake-owen-p.github.io/clshooked.md

 }
 ```

-Then when you want to access the request level data, you can simple use `useNamespace('app')`, e.g. in our logging function from earlier.
+Then when you want to access the request level data, you can simply use `useNamespace('app')`:

 ```ts
 function logInfo(message: string): void {
     console.log(message, {